 Mandarin leads at 13.7%, close to other metro cities at 13.1%.
 But Arabic is where Sydney stands alone: 11.6% of non-English language speakers compared to just 4.5% in other metros.
 That's a 2.5x over-representation and it makes Arabic the defining linguistic feature of Sydney's demographic profile.

 The regional language picture has some interesting wrinkles.
-Mandarin drops from 13.7% to 6.2% - a steep fall but still the largest non-English language regionally.
-Arabic drops from 11.6% to 4.3%, which is still substantial and likely concentrated in specific regional centres.
+Mandarin drops from 13.7% to 6.2% but remains the largest non-English language regionally, while Arabic drops from 11.6% to 4.3% and remains substantial.
+These statewide regional figures do not show whether either language is concentrated in particular centres.

 Religion: Sydney holds onto faith longer